alex00pep/aws-eks-getting-started/README.md

 ```
 kubectl get pods -A -o wide
 ```
 ### Step 3.
-Delete your cluster and nodes
+Delete your cluster and nodes [Optional]
 After you've finished with the cluster and nodes that you created for this tutorial, you should clean up by deleting the cluster and nodes with the following command.
 If you want to do more with this cluster before you clean up, see Next steps.
 ```
 eksctl delete cluster --name my-cluster --region region-code
 ```
 ## Conclusions:

-As of 09/12/2023: eksctlk and kubectl are two great command line tools that provide you seemlesly integration and great performance when it comes to creating a Kubernetes cluster on AWS-EKS.
+As of 09/12/2023: eksctlk and kubectl are two great command line tools that provide you smooth integration and great performance when it comes to creating a Kubernetes cluster on AWS-EKS.
+AWS CLI provides the foundation

 ## Next Steps:

 [See here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#gs-eksctl-next-steps)

 ## Authors